 What are Monthly Active Users (MAU)?

 Monthly active users (MAU) is a term that refers to the number of unique customers who interacted with a product or service of a company within a month.
-Essentially, monthly active users is a key performance indicator (KPI) that measures online user engagement.
+Essentially, MAU is a key performance indicator (KPI) that measures online user engagement.
 The metric is primarily used by internet businesses, including social networking, online gaming, and mobile app companies.

 Investors generally close look at the number of monthly active users of a company.
 The metric provides a quick overview of the company’s user growth.
 Furthermore, MAU delivers some insights into the company’s ability to attract new customers and retain the existing ones.
 Commonly, a considerable change in MAU can affect the stock price of a company in the social media industry.